Annie Chapman: Inquest

-The official inquest into Chapman's death was opened at the Working Lad's Institute, Whitechapel, on 10 September.
-This inquest was presided over by the Middlesex coroner, Wynne Edwin Baxter.
-The first day of the inquest heard testimony from four witnesses, including John Davies, who testified to his discovery of Chapman's body.
-Davies testified he had lived at Hanbury Street for two weeks and had never seen the door to the yard of the property locked.
-He added that any individual who knew where the latch to the front door of the property was could open it to facilitate access to the backyard.
-Also to testify were Timothy Donovan and John Evans, both of whom testified they had positively identified the body of the deceased as Annie Chapman.
-Donovan also testified he had last seen Chapman alive at approximately 1:50 a.m. on 8 September, and the last words she had spoken to him were: "I have not sufficient money for my bed.
+The official inquest into Chapman's death opened at the Working Lad's Institute, Whitechapel, on 10 September.
+The inquest was presided over by the Middlesex coroner, Wynne Edwin Baxter.
+The first day heard testimony from four witnesses, including John Davies, who described discovering Chapman's body.
+Davies stated he had lived at Hanbury Street for two weeks and had never known the yard door to be locked.
+He added that anyone familiar with the latch on the front door could open it and gain access to the back yard.
+Also testifying were Timothy Donovan and John Evans, both of whom positively identified the deceased as Annie Chapman.
+Donovan further stated he had last seen her alive at approximately 1:50 am on 8 September, and that her final words to him were: "I have not sufficient money for my bed.
 Don't let it.
 I shan't be long before I am in."

 Character testimony

-Fellow Crossingham's Lodging House resident Amelia Palmer also testified on the first day of the inquest that she had known Chapman for several years, and had been in the habit of writing letters for her.
-Palmer testified that although Chapman had a fondness for alcohol, she considered her a respectable woman who never used profane language.
-She also testified Chapman had "not as a regular means of livelihood" been in the habit of selling sexual favours for money, adding she most often earned her income by performing crochet work or purchasing matches and flowers to sell for a small profit and had only begun resorting to prostitution following the death of her husband in December 1886.
-Every Friday, Chapman would travel to Stratford to "sell anything she had".
-The lodging-house deputy, Timothy Donovan, testified Chapman had always been on good terms with other lodgers, with the quarrel and resulting fisticuffs between herself and Eliza Cooper on 31 August being the only incident of trouble at the premises involving her.
-Donovan also testified that although Chapman would typically drink to excess on Saturday nights, she was most often sober for the remainder of the week.
+Fellow Crossingham's Lodging House resident Amelia Palmer also testified on the first day.
+She stated she had known Chapman for several years and had often written letters on her behalf.
+Although Chapman had a fondness for alcohol, Palmer considered her a respectable woman who never used profane language.
+She added that Chapman had "not as a regular means of livelihood" sold sexual favours, and usually earned money through crochet work or by buying matches and flowers to sell for a small profit.
+According to Palmer, Chapman had only begun resorting to prostitution after her husband's death in December 1886.
+Every Friday, she would travel to Stratford to "sell anything she had".
+The lodging-house deputy, Timothy Donovan, testified that Chapman was generally on good terms with other lodgers, and that the quarrel and subsequent fight with Eliza Cooper on 31 August was the only incident of trouble involving her.
+He also stated that although Chapman typically drank to excess on Saturday nights, she was usually sober for the rest of the week.